 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Migraines, tension headaches, and autoimmune disorders like psoriasis can all cause the scalp to become inflamed, irritated, and painful.
-Sunburns, rashes, wounds, and insect bites also commonly cause scalp tenderness.
+Migraines, headaches, and autoimmune disorders can cause scalp pain, irritation, and inflammation.
+Sunburns, rashes, wounds, and insect bites are also common causes of scalp tenderness.

 Most cases of scalp tenderness clear up on their own or with medication, but some are signs of an underlying condition.